 Students can access campus personnel, including teachers and support staff, in a variety of ways: phone, email, web conferencing tools, etc. Students will have the ability to meet with teachers and peers during live online classes, office hours, one-on-one sessions, and small group tutorials based on their individual academic needs and levels of content mastery.

-iSchool Virtual Academy is not the same as homeschooling, but we provide a tuition-free homeschooling alternative for families who are unable to teach their children at home due to a variety of factors. iSchool Virtual Academy is a public online charter school program that provides a defined curriculum that has been specifically aligned to Texas Essential Knowledge and Skills (TEKS).
-Courses are led by Texas-certified teachers, and students are required to participate in the same state testing program (STAAR) as all other public school students.
+iSchool Virtual Academy is a tuition-free homeschooling alternative.
+Our students receive a virtual education in the comfort of their own homes through the instruction of Texas-certified teachers.
+Our public online charter school program provides a defined curriculum that has been specifically aligned to Texas Essential Knowledge and Skills (TEKS), and students are required to participate in the same state testing program (STAAR) as all other public school students.

 - GRADE LIMITATIONS

 iSchool Virtual Academy students are required to meet specific state and program requirements.
 Student eligibility requirements are determined by Texas state laws, the Texas Education Agency, and ResponsiveEd.
 Before enrolling, please review the following eligibility requirements carefully.